 6.2.10.
 What’s Next?¶

-Now you know how to digitize the shape of the objects easily, but adding in the attributes is still a bit of a headache!
-Next we’ll show you how to use forms so that attribute editing is simpler and more effective.
+Now you know how to digitize the shape of the objects easily, but adding attributes is still a bit of a headache!
+Next we will show you how to use forms, making attribute editing simpler and more effective.